artsandmetaphysics/goodlifeodyssey/documents/metamorphoses.md

     - Hericles kill Nestor's brothers
   - The death and glory of Achilles
 - Book XIII
-  - Ajax versus Ulysses
+  - Ajax then Ulysses assert their claim on Achilles' shield
-  - The sorrows of Hecuba
+  - Achille's ghost demands Hecuba's daughter
+  - Hecuba's revenges her son; transformed to a dog
-  - Memnon
+  - Aurora's son Memnon remembered with birds and dew
-  - The daughters of Anius
+  - The daughters of Anius make grain; turned to birds
-  - The daughters of Orion
+  - Precious goblet; the daughters of Orion
     - Polyphemus, Galatea, and Acis
-  - Scylla and Glaucus
+  - Glaucas tells Scylla of magical grass morphing him into a fish
 - Book XIV
-  - Glaucus
+  - Glaucus asks Circe for help; she proposes; rejected, mutates Syclla
-  - Aeneas wanders
+  - Aeneas wanders; Dido kills herself
-  - The Sibyl
+  - The Sibyl helps Aeneas consult dead Anchises and tells her story
-  - Cyclops revisited
-  - Circe revisited
+    - Macareus escapes Polyphemus and joins Aeneas' crew
+    - Macareus recounts Circe's island with Ulysses
-  - Circe and Picus
+      - Women tells of Circe spurned, then transforming Picus
-  - Acmon transformed
+  - Impious Acmon transformed into a bird
-  - The wild olive tree
+  - Shepard turned into a bitter olive tree
-  - The transformation of Aeneas' ships
+  - Aeneas' ships transformed into water nymphs
-  - The Heron
+  - The Heron rises from the ashes of Rome's enemies
   - The deificiation of Aeneas
-  - Pomona and Vertumnus (1)
+  - Vertumnus pursues gardening Pomona while disguised
-  - Iphis and Anaxarete
+    - Anaxarete turns to stone after spurned Iphis suicides
-  - Pomona and Vertumnus (2)
+  - Pomona accepts Vertumnus
   - A Roman spring
-  - The deification of Romulus
+  - The deification of Romulus and his wife
 - Book XV
   - Numa (1)
   - Myscelus and the founding of Crotona